Thereupon the fireplace, Santa Claus won’t make ‘em happy! With the joy of ringing bells, Christmas in Europe will make ‘em go sappy!!

 - Christmas markets in Europe, a popular sight during the month of December, take place in Krakow at Rynek Glowny central square.
 The market begins from the last 2 days of November and lasts until January.

 One of the perfect days to explore the charming city amidst the chants of rum-pa-pum-pum and reindeer games, Prague brims with festivities during the Christmas holiday.
-Go around sightseeing in Prague and strolling in the Christmas markets in Old Town Square and Wenceslas Square.
+Go around sightseeing in Prague and strolling in the Christmas markets in Europe like Old Town Square and Wenceslas Square.

 Prague is also known for to serve some of the most authentic food in Europe and finding one isn’t difficult at all.